knoepdan/CyberSecRappi/as_4_reverseEngineering/ReverseEngineeringBasics.md

 - Listing components
     - Dynamic > debugger equivalient to "static" listing component
         - Sometimes doesn't show instructions -> right click and disassemble
+        - Always possible to add a new one via Window > Debugger >
-    - Dynamic can be configured to always go to control flow
+    - Dynamic can be configured to always go to control flow (recommended to have 2 windows)
+        - Track Location:
-        - Track Location: Stack or instruction pointer
+            - Stack or instruction pointer ("Track Program Counter")$
+            - Stack pointer RSP ("Track Stack Pointer")
 - Registers -> CPU registers
 - Watches -> watch memory location
     - has a special syntax for pointers:   `*:8 RSP` watches 8 bytes the register RSP points to